 In August, the Coordinator or Operations or the Academic Assistant sends an e-mail to ask doctoral students if they are interested in sharing a work space.
 If they are, they must let the Secretariat know, in writing.
 The matching of doctoral students to a workstation is done randomly as the Coordinator conducts a draw for the assignment of work spaces.

-End of August, the Academic Assistant sends an e-mail to all M.A. students to inform them of the new door code for the M.A. study rooms.
+In September, the Academic Assistant sends an e-mail to all M.A. students to inform them of the new door code for the M.A. study rooms.
 Please note that these study rooms are on the basis of “first come/first serve”.
-A student takes any available workstations for several hours but must absolutely clear that station at the end of the day.
+A student may occupy any available workstation for several hours but must clear that station at the end of the day.

 Teaching and Research Assistantships

 A month before the start of the semester, the Coordinator of Operations or the Academic Assistant will inform students of the posting dates for teaching assistantships.
-Students must consult the postings on the School’s website.
+Students must consult the postings on the Department's website.
 Courses offered in French are posted on the French site and courses offered in English are posted on the English site.
-Postings will be up for at least 10 days and only candidates who are offered a position will be contacted by e-mail.
-The research assistantships positions can be posted at any time on the School’s website – although we try and post them all at the same time, when possible.
+Postings will be up for 10 business days.
+The research assistantships positions can be posted at any time on the Department's website.

-Please note that students who receive an admissions scholarship must complete a job application form since they are guaranteed a TA or RA position.
+Please note that students who receive an admissions scholarship must complete a job application form.
 We assume that scholarship holders who do not submit an application for a TA are declining any position for that semester.

 Graduate Student Association

-The Graduate Student Association in International Development (DVM) represents all graduate students registered in a program at the SIDGS.
+The Criminology Graduate Student Association represents all graduate students registered in a program at the Department of Criminology.

 Each year, in September, an executive is elected at a general assembly.
-Positions are open to all DVM graduate students.
-During the year, the Association represents graduate students at different levels in the University (at Departmental meetings, the TA union SFCP/CUPE 2626, as well as the Graduate Student Association at the University of Ottawa)
+Positions are open to all CRM graduate students.
+During the year, the Association represents graduate students at different levels in the University (at School meetings, the TA union SFCP/CUPE 2626, as well as the Graduate Student Association at the University of Ottawa).